Frequently asked questions about Accelerated Master’s programs

 The current workplace is becoming more global and competitive.
 A graduate degree is extremely helpful in meeting the employer expectations of leading a team of junior workers by example.

-2.When do I become eligible to apply for the accelerated 4+1 degree program?
+2.When do I become eligible to apply for the Accelerated Master's degree program?
 Can I still apply if I am currently enrolled in the 300-level courses?

 In order to apply, you must have at least 75 credit hours completed towards your bachelor’s degree and be taking junior-level classes.
 In order to start the accelerated program, you must have 90 credit hours completed towards your bachelor’s degree.